Tropical expansions and toric variety bundles: Toroidal preliminaries

 An abstract \textbf{cone complex} is a collection of cones glued together along faces \cite[Section~2]{AbramovichCaporasoPayne}.
-Formally, it as a diagram of cones connected by face maps.
-We prohibit non-identity isomorphisms, and require that there is at most one face map between a given pair of cones.
+Formally, it is a diagram of cones connected by face maps, such that every face of every cone appears as the image of a face map in the diagram.
+We prohibit non-identity isomorphisms, and the presence of more than one face map between a given pair of cones.

 To every toroidal embedding we associate an abstract cone complex: the tropicalisation.
 This generalises the fan of a toric variety.